Posted October 2, 2018

 However, assistants of all ages tend to stay in the career; a large percentage of part-time dental assistants have been in the field for 20+ years.

-It’s a steady career, and the demand is very high; there are many opportunities for a dental assistant to continue working throughout their life.
+It’s a steady career, and the demand is very high; there are many opportunities for dental assistants to continue working throughout their life.

 Over half (52 percent) of dental assistants have at least one child, and nearly 40 percent are the sole provider of income in their household.
 This gives reason to believe that a career as a dental assistant can be quite comfortable, despite the lower-than-average salary for some part-time assistants.